 Reference: Access Locksmiths homepage.

-A couple weeks ago we gave in and purchased a patio set.
+A couple weeks ago we gave in and purchased an outdoor furniture patio set.
 It ended up being an ELEVEN piece set….That’s a table and TEN chairs.
 It’s huge.
 The table itself isn’t all that big but for whatever reason, it came with an obnoxious number of chairs.

 We didn’t order it through Amazon but directly from BLStreet where for $20 we could upgrade to 8 regular folding chairs and 2 folding arm-chairs.